'El Chapo' juror says panelists regularly broke judge's order

 Vice also said that its reporter who covered the case made a positive ID of the panelist, after watching the jury for months in open court.

-The story, posted by Vice News on Wednesday, also used gender-neutral terms to describe the juror and used "they" in referring to the single panelist.
+The story, posted Wednesday, also used gender-neutral terms to describe the juror and used "they" in referring to the single panelist.

-At least five jurors were regular consumers of Guzmán news, according to the panelist.
+At least five jurors were regular consumers of news about Guzmán, according to the panelist.

 “You know how we were told we can't look at the media during the trial?
 Well, we did," the juror said to the Vice News reporter.

-Jurors on Feb.
-12 found the Sinaloa cartel leader guilty on each of the 10 charges he was tried on, including engaging in a continuing criminal enterprise and multiple counts of distributing large amounts of narcotics internationally.
+The Sinaloa cartel leader was found guilty Feb.
+12 on each of the 10 charges he was tried on, including engaging in a continuing criminal enterprise and multiple counts of distributing large amounts of narcotics internationally.

 Just before deliberations began, previously sealed court documents were unearthed and showed that one witness, not called to the stand, accused Guzmán of regularly raping young women and girls as young as 13.